Our Leadership

 About Claudy Jules

-Dr. Claudy Jules is a leading expert in organization, leadership and change who focuses on focuses on driving value creation through the optimization of leadership capabilities.
+Dr. Claudy Jules is a leading expert in organization, leadership and change who focuses on driving value creation through the optimization of leadership capabilities.
 He is a sought-out speaker with a significant body of published work.

 Dr. Jules recently joined McKinsey & Company’s Washington, DC office as a Partner.
 Previously, he headed Google’s Center of Expertise on Organizational Health and Change where he provided counsel and collaboration to Google business leads to strengthen performance and culture in their product areas.